Perpetrator trauma: Severity

-Indications from all studies that have considered the question of severity have indicated that symptoms tend to be more severe for those who have killed than for other causes of traumatization.
-One study using the U.S. government database of American veterans of Vietnam has suggested that the pattern of symptoms at least in combat veterans may be different in those who said they had killed as opposed to those who said they had not, with intrusive imagery (dreams, flashbacks, unwanted thoughts) being more prominent along with the explosive outbursts of anger, and concentration and memory problems being less prominent.
-To a lesser extent, hypervigilance, a sense of alienation, and the non-PTSD symptom of a sense of disintegration were also found greater as a matter of pattern for those who answered yes on killing.
-Additionally, alcohol and cocaine use disorder appeared to be more severe.
+All studies that have considered the question of severity, have indicated that symptoms tend to be more severe for those who have killed, than for other causes of traumatization.
+One study using the U.S. government database of American veterans of Vietnam has suggested that the pattern of symptoms in combat veterans may be different in those who said they had killed, as opposed to those who said they had not.
+Symptoms include intrusive imagery, dreams, flashbacks, unwanted thoughts, being more prominent, along with explosive outbursts of anger, and concentration and memory problems being less prominent.

+To a lesser extent, hypervigilance, a sense of alienation, and the non-PTSD symptom of a sense of disintegration were found to be greater for those who answered yes on killing.
+Alcohol and cocaine use disorder appeared to be more severe.

 Dream motifs

 Compared to the victim form of being traumatized, there are different dream motifs reported.
 While the eidetic dreams – that is, those that are like a video of the event playing in the head – can be experienced as they are with traumatized victims, other motifs also appear more commonly.

-One is that of having the tables turned and being the one killed, or being very vulnerable in the same situation.
-Another motif is that of the victims accusing the dreaming person or demanding to know why he or she did it.
-Also possible is a motif of the self being split in two so that the killer part of the person is seen as actually being a different person.
+One is of having the tables turned and being the one killed, or being very vulnerable in the same situation.
+Another motif is that of the victims accusing the dreaming person, or demanding to know why he or she did it.
+Also possible, is a motif of the self being split in two, so that the killer part of the person is seen as actually being a different person.

 Therapy

 Therapies that have shown some effectiveness in the treatment of perpetrator trauma include group therapy, eye movement desensitization and reprocessing, Time Perspective Therapy and understanding how common the problem is.
 Those who suffer, many of whom participated in violence as a matter of social expectation, find it beneficial to know that they are having a normal reaction to an abnormal situation, and are not uniquely cowardly or crazy.
 Traditional remedies of atonement, forgiveness, and bearing witness have also stood the test of time as being helpful.

-More vigorous studies are needed for all these suggestions, as well as common PTSD therapies that have not yet been thoroughly explored with the distinction of perpetration versus victimization in mind.
+More vigorous studies are needed for all these suggestions, as well as common PTSD therapies that have not yet been thoroughly explored, with the distinction of perpetration versus victimization in mind.

 Other proposed treatments have been proven to be ineffective.
 The "flooding" technique, technically called Prolonged Exposure, which desensitizes the sufferer of trauma by repeated exposure to reminders of it in controlled settings, appears to be a bad idea, counter-indicated when the trauma involved being active in inflicting harm.
 It may be that expressive writing, which most people find helpful in working through their traumas, instead increases anger in soldiers.
 Differences in what physiological mechanisms in what pharmaceutical drugs might be useful in therapy are not yet known.

+In the 11th century, soldiers involved in the Norman conquest of England, took part in the church administered Ermenfrid Penitential, to atone for, and mentally process the violence they participated in.